-Once a job seeker starts in jobactive, their barriers to employment are assessed using a Job Seeker Classification Instrument (JSCI), a questionnaire the job seeker and the Department of Human Services will fill out together.
+Once a job seeker starts in jobactive, their barriers to employment are assessed using the Job Seeker Classification Instrument (JSCI), a questionnaire the job seeker and the Department of Human Services fill out together.
 Sometimes, an additional assessment is required, called an Employment Services Assessment (ESAt).
 This additional assessment helps to identify job seekers with additional barriers to employment who may benefit from more intensive support in Stream C.

 Job seekers are allocated to one of three streams, based on their JSCI score and the kinds of barriers they are likely to face in obtaining employment.
+As at 31 December 2017 there were 704,221 job seekers participating in jobactive.

 - Stream A job seekers are the most job ready.
-They comprise around 44.0 per cent of job seekers in jobactive.
+They comprise around 41.5 per cent of job seekers in jobactive.
 Volunteer job seekers receive services through Stream A for up to six months. - Stream B job seekers face some barriers to employment (for example, language barriers), and require their provider to play a greater role to help them become job ready.
-Stream B job seekers make up around 39.1 per cent of all job seekers. - The most disadvantaged job seekers identified through the ESAt are assisted through Stream C, comprising around 16.9 per cent of jobactive job seekers.
+Stream B job seekers make up 42.1 per cent of all job seekers. - The most disadvantaged job seekers identified through the ESAt are assisted through Stream C, comprising 16.4 per cent of jobactive job seekers.
 Stream C job seekers have multiple and complex barriers that need to be addressed so that they can take up and retain a job.
 These may include physical and/or mental health issues or low capacity to work.